azdavis/millet/readme.md

 - Most of the code is in `crates/`.
 - Editor extensions are in `extensions/`.
-- Various helper scripts are in `scripts/`.
-They require a POSIX `sh` and various other POSIX utilities.
+- The "build system" is in `xtask/`.
+It requires rust, node, and git.

 ## Testing